Auguste Rodin: Later years (1900–1917)

-By 1900, Rodin's artistic reputation was entrenched.
+By 1900, Rodin's artistic reputation was established.
 Gaining exposure from a pavilion of his artwork set up near the 1900 World's Fair (Exposition Universelle) in Paris, he received requests to make busts of prominent people internationally, while his assistants at the atelier produced duplicates of his works.
 His income from portrait commissions alone totaled probably 200,000 francs a year.
 As Rodin's fame grew, he attracted many followers, including the German poet Rainer Maria Rilke, and authors Octave Mirbeau, Joris-Karl Huysmans, and Oscar Wilde.

-Rilke stayed with Rodin in 1905 and 1906, and did administrative work for him; he would later write a laudatory monograph on the sculptor.
-Rodin and Beuret's modest country estate in Meudon, purchased in 1897, was a host to such guests as King Edward, dancer Isadora Duncan, and harpsichordist Wanda Landowska.
+Rilke stayed with Rodin in 1905 and 1906 and did administrative work for him; he would later write a laudatory monograph on the sculptor.
+Rodin and Beuret's modest country estate in Meudon, purchased in 1897, was a host to such guests as King Edward VII, dancer Isadora Duncan, and harpsichordist Wanda Landowska.
 A British journalist who visited the property noted in 1902 that in its complete isolation, there was "a striking analogy between its situation and the personality of the man who lives in it".
 Rodin moved to the city in 1908, renting the main floor of the Hôtel Biron, an 18th-century townhouse.
-He left Beuret in Meudon, and began an affair with the American-born Duchesse de Choiseul.
+He left Beuret in Meudon and began an affair with the American-born Duchesse de Choiseul.
 From 1910, he mentored the Russian sculptor, Moissey Kogan.